Whats the news today-

 Let them know you want to go ahead and make it official.
 It’s not a good idea to blindside someone after this long.
 Let your spouse grow accustomed to the idea, and let them figure out how to make it work in their favor.
 Your spouse might not want to spend his or her time married to someone else, but they might not be happy to hear that you’re getting remarried.

 Talk about your assets.
 Do you still own things together?
 How will you split them up, and what is the financial situation you want to continue after this point?
 If you can agree on these things in advance, it might be helpful to your entire situation.
-The thing you can do at this point is simply handle your situation with care.
+The best thing you can do at this point is simply handle your situation with care.

 Once it’s time to file, go to the courthouse and submit the divorce paperwork.
 Your spouse is served with papers, given a chance to respond to the petition, and then things go from there.
 You can get a divorce after a decade-long separation, but it’s going to take a little more finesse if you’ve spent a lot of time apart and suddenly realize what the legality of your divorce means for both of you.
 There won’t, however, be any problems in the eyes of the court.
 They won’t consider you unworthy of divorce even if you’ve been separated this long.
 The process works just like it would if you’d gotten divorced immediately after you decided to end your marriage in the first place.